ryanwebber/bore/README.md

 ## Installation
 There are currently no pre-built binaries, so bore must be built from scratch.
 It has minimal dependencies.
-The repository also has it's `build.ninja` file checked in so it can be built without an existing bore executable.
+The repository also has it's `build.ninja` file checked in so it can be built on linux machines without an existing bore executable.

 ```
 $ git clone git@github.com:ryanwebber/bore.git